What is molluscum contagiosum?

 - Molluscum contagiosum is a skin condition caused by a virus.
 It causes small pink or skin-colored bumps on the skin.
 They may appear anywhere on the body except the palms and soles of the feet.

-- These bumps usually go away in about 2 to 12 months.
+- These bumps often go away in about 2 to 12 months.
 In rare cases, they last 3 to 5 years.
+In some cases they lead to scarring of the skin.

 - The virus is most often spread through skin contact with an infected person.